veiston/aalto-aging-with-ai/README.md

 ## 📗 What it does

-People call the number, or get reminder calls.
+Elderly people call the number, or get reminder calls.
 It answers questions, explains things, suggests nearby activities, and can book events or call trusted contacts with clear consent.
+Can match the elderly persons call topic with what family member could help them the most.
+👪 Family members can create the initial profile for the elderly person which includes family relations data, disabilites, past injuries, common hard topics, medication.

 ## ⭐ Features